hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

  	+
  	network 2001:db8:(())

-finds all IPv6 globallly enabled bgp devices.
+finds all IPv6 globally enabled bgp devices.

 has been tested on Cisco routers, switches, and ASAv.
 I will be uploading code for Junos scraping soon, and also a video of the code working against ASA (tested last night).

 refer to "config_documentation.txt"   for instructions

-and the template+config.py file  for the code
+and the template+config.py file  for the code (I should probably rename this at some point).